 It starts with the assumption that autistic people display "challenging behaviour", because we can't think of a good way to simply ask for things.

 That's a bit of a problem, isn't it, when a whole behaviour programme is designed to address that particular situation.
+That the behaviourist is able to detect the problem, and has the answers.

 Suppose I'm in a café.
 Here is my experience of being in that café.
 Genuinely deafening, genuinely painful. https://vimeo.com/52193530 Two minutes.
 Needs sound.
 Turn the sound up to maximum.